-The Department will review the draft contract and either approve it as submitted or enter into negotiations with the selected firm to establish terms of the contract and contract ceiling price that the Department deems is fair and reasonable.
+The Local Agency will review the draft contract proposal and either approve it as submitted or enter into negotiations with the selected firm to establish a contract and contract ceiling price that the Local Agency deems is fair and reasonable.
 If a satisfactory contract cannot be negotiated with the selected firm, negotiations will be formally terminated.
-The Department will then enter into negotiations with the second ranked firm on the short list.
-If negotiations with that firm fail, the Department will formally terminate those negotiations and begin to negotiate with the third ranked firm, and so on.
-If the Department cannot negotiate a satisfactory contract with any of the firms on the short list, the Department shall either:
+The Local Agency will then enter into negotiations with the second ranked firm.
+If negotiations with that firm fail, the Local Agency will formally terminate those negotiations and begin to negotiate with the third ranked firm, and so on.
+If the Local Agency cannot negotiate a satisfactory contract with any of the firms on the short list, the Local Agency shall either:

 - 1. Request proposals from additional firms who have submitted LOIs and are considered competent and qualified; evaluate and rank the firms based on the criteria described in Section V; and continue the negotiation process, or - 2.
-Terminate all negotiations and begin the selection process again, or - Pursue procurement following the noncompetitive method when competition is determined to be inadequate and it is determined to not be feasible or practical to re-compete under a new solicitation.
-23 CFR §172.7(a)(1)(iv)(D)
+Terminate all negotiations and begin the selection process again, or - 3.
+Pursue procurement following the noncompetitive method when competition is determined to be inadequate and it is determined to not be feasible or practical to re-compete under a new solicitation.
+(23 CFR §172.7(a)(1)(iv)(D))

-When the Parties agree the negotiated contract to be fair and reasonable, the consultant will prepare a final draft and submit it to the Department.
+When the Local Agency and the consultant agree the negotiated contract is fair and reasonable, the consultant will prepare a final draft and submit it to the Local Agency and the Department for review.
 After review and a determination that it is acceptable, the consultant will sign the contract.
-The Director will then execute the contract on behalf of the Commission.
-The Department will distribute copies of the signed contract within the Department and to the Consultant.
+The Local Agency will then execute the contract.
+The contract will subsequently be submitted to the Department for final review and approval including funding.
+When approved, copies of the signed contract will be distributed within the Local Agency and to the consultant.